josephdviviano/omsignal/README.md

 Here we propose a simple model that operates on ECG data using 1d convolutions on the time domain, and simultaneously analyzes the spectra of these timeseries using a some fully-connected layers.
 The model employs batch normalization throughout, with ReLU activations.
 This model is trained to jointly predict 3 real numbers (mean r-r interval, std r-r interval, mean t-r interval) and the participant ID (32 classes).

+`main.py` can be executed to run all experiments.
+It will train a model using `config.yml` and output all results in `logs/`, `models/`, and `img`/.

+`evaluation/eval.py` can be executed to run the best trained model against the test set.

 All major training settings are handled in `config.yml`.
 Most options should be self-explainatory.
 The remaining ones are handled below:

 **config.yml**: